tz2614/md5checksum/README.md

 - This should create directory called "md5checksum" in your bam_check directory.
 - check to make sure the main script called "md5sumscript.py" is present
 - If you know where you bam files are located, then try to use the full path to the directory if possible.
-- If you only have one runfolder, then I would suggest running md5sumscript_for1runfolder.py instead.
+- If you only have one runfolder, then I would suggest running md5sumscript_for1runfolder.py located in the /miscellaneous directory instead.

-3. Navigate to the runfolder md5checksum and execute the program for two runfolders, e.g. named "runfolder1" and "runfolder2" here for demonstration purposes, type following on command line
+3. Navigate to the directory md5checksum/ and execute the program for two runfolders, e.g. named "runfolder1" and "runfolder2" here for demonstration purposes, type the following on command line

 ```Bash
 $python md5sumscript.py runfolder1 runfolder2